chhae103/master-thesis-analysis/README.md

 # Usage of Codes

 The scripts were used in the chronological oder S1-S5.
-First each individual experiment was processed, then all experimental replicates were processec.
-Afterwards the statistical analysis was performed with the S3 scriped, followed by S4 and S5 to generate scatterplots and spiderweb plots
+First each individual experiment was processed using S1, then all experimental replicates were processed using S2.
+Afterwards the statistical analysis was performed with the S3 script, followed by S4 and S5 to generate scatterplots and spiderweb plots.